-You want to avoid too much fat in the post-workout meal because it can slow your body's ability to digest the nutrients you just took in (to an extent).
+You don’t want fat too low or too high in your post-workout meal for a few reasons.
+If it’s too high, it could slow your body's ability to digest the nutrients you just took in from protein/carbs.

-→ General rule: 10-25 grams from high-quality fat sources like avocado, olive oil, coconut oil, butter, ghee, nuts and seeds, nut butter, etc.
+→ General rule: 5 to 30 grams from high-quality fat sources like avocado, olive oil, coconut oil, butter, ghee, nuts and seeds, nut butter, etc.